 What to do when an applicant declares a criminal conviction

-For PGT and UG applications, where the applicant has answered Yes to the criminal conviction question(s), admissions tutors are obliged to follow this up by sending out the questionnaire (see below) if you would otherwise have made the applicant an offer.
-On return of the completed questionnaire, please send it to Sofia Hepworth (email@example.com) for further advice with a recommendation on making an offer to the applicant.
+For PGT and UG applications, where the applicant has answered Yes to the criminal conviction question(s), admissions tutors are obliged to follow this up by sending out the criminal conviction questionnaire if you would otherwise have made the applicant an offer.
+On return of the completed questionnaire, please send it to Anya Wright (email@example.com) for further advice with a recommendation on making an offer to the applicant.
 The recommendation will then be considered in consultation with Secretariat and you will subsequently be notified of the decision.
 Where the course dictates the requirement of a full DBS disclosure, please follow your set procedure.

 Applications through UCAS